Spasmochi/bookshelf/README.md

 #### Theme

-You can define your theme styles in the `/src/styles/theme` file.
+You can define the theme styles in the `/src/styles/theme` file.
 The theme will be available in any styled-component via `props.theme` and to any other component via the `useTheme` hook.

 #### Handling Media Queries

 The theme utilizes the [use-media](https://github.com/streamich/use-media) library, which allows you to track the state of a CSS media queries.
-This works by passing a boolean for each screen size that you defined in your theme.
-Just define your screen sizes in `src/styles/theme`.
+This works by passing a boolean for each screen size that you defined in the theme.
+Just define the screen sizes in `src/styles/theme`.

 #### Styling Examples